Slamy/Wiki_MiSTer/Configuration-Files.md

 `vsync_adjust=1` Adjust output HDMI Vsync to match original Vsync.
 Lower latency but less compatible.
 `vsync_adjust=2` Low latency mode, usiing original pixel clock.
 Less compatible, but the lowest display lag possible.

+## Adding Core-specific Settings
+It is possible to specify different settings for different cores; for example, you may prefer to use Integer Scaling just for the Game Boy Advance core so that you don't need any video filters for smooth scrolling.
+To add a core-specific setting different from the main settings in your INI, simply add a section at the end of the file with the core name in brackets and paste your different setting there, like so:
+`[GBA]
+vscale_mode=1
+`